VTOL UAV Research & Development

-Our vertical takeoff and landing (VTOL) UAVs are invaluable platforms for further developing our expertise and testing our VTOL technology.
+Our vertical take-off and landing (VTOL) UAVs are invaluable platforms for further developing our expertise and testing our VTOL technology.
 VTOL aircraft arguably are the most complex aerospace platforms ever conceived.
-VTOL electric/hybrid aircraft are the future so we need to understand them.
+VTOL electric aircraft certainly appear to be the future as long as battery energy storage continues to advance.

 Pursuing VSTOL capabilities